kurealnum/Mini-Workflows/README.md

 - Search for certain file types with the filetype: operator like so: cute cats filetype:png
 - Look at some related sites with the related: operator like so: related:angular.io
 - Find the latest cached version of your website with the cached: operator like so: cached:yourwebsite

+## Closing thoughts
+Take everything I and others say with a grain of salt.
+Figure out what works for you.
+Ideas like this shouldn't be all encompassing, but just an idea, in a sea of other ideas.

+Also, not to be the shameless plug, but I do write about similar topics on my [blog.](https://dev.to/kurealnum)

 <br></br>